 I could almost smell them.
 Lilies.
 Roses.
 Sprays of freesia.

-It used to be common for men to send flowers.
-After a great date.
-For an occasion.
-Or no reason at all.
+It used to be common for men to send flowers – after a great date, for an occasion, or for no reason at all.

 Does anything melt a woman’s heart like a bouquet of blooms, or even a single stem?

 Sure.
 For some of us, there are shoes.
-And yes, I once had a man who (very effectively) courted me with designer footwear.
+And yes, I once knew a man who (very effectively) courted me with designer footwear.
+(No kidding.)
 But really – whatever happened to flowers?
-Whoever said “don’t?”

-Ah yes, the assumption that a man sending flowers was having an affair.
-At least that was the premise a few generations back, and likewise, in 1964′s Rock Hudson and Doris Day film, Send Me No Flowers.
+Ah yes, there is the ridiculous assumption that a man sending flowers is having an affair.
+At least that was the premise a few generations back, and likewise, in 1964’s Rock Hudson and Doris Day film, Send Me No Flowers.
 Doris and Rock – do we have you to blame for the shocking lack of blossoms in contemporary dating life?